 My systemic candidiasis took time to heal.
 Patience and persistence are the keys to dealing with this or any other chronic illness.
 Curing candida overgrowth is a two-fold process.
 First, we need to weaken yeast by not feeding it sugar, starches and excess carbohydrates, and second, we need to strengthen the ileocecal valve by eating seasonally.

 Here are my top ten tips for healing candida overgrowth:

 - Eliminate sugar, including fruit and refined carbohydrates (bread, cookies, cakes) for three months to one year

 - Eat non-gluten grains like quinoa, buckwheat and millet

 - Use traditionally cultured foods like sauerkraut, kefir and yogurt to re-colonize intestinal flora

-- Eat high quality saturated fats to help heal intestines and strengthen cells
+- Eat high quality saturated fats to help heal intestines and strengthen cells (small quantities)

 - Eat a nutrient dense diet that includes bones stocks, animal proteins and organ meats (rich in vitamin B12)

 - Use herbs & spices that have anti-yeast & anti-inflammatory properties, (and because they are delicious!): oregano, rosemary, thyme, savory, cumin, garlic, paprika, etc.